 - 5. Class Discussion Threads: Each student is required to participate in 4 class discussion threads during the semester.
 In order to receive full credit for the 4 class discussion threads, each student must read the article assigned and respond by Wednesday at 11:55 P.M. of that week.
 Next, the student must respond to at least two other students' posts by Friday at 11:55 P.M. of that same week.
 Finally, the student must answer any questions that are asked of him/her by other students by Sunday at 11:55 P.M. in your time zone at the end of that week.
 Please be courteous to other classmates by not waiting until the last minute each week to post on the Discussion Board.
-Note: Please post ahead of time according to holiday schedule in course outline.
 Counts 5% of final grade - 6.
-Examination Requirements: Midterm and final exams will be given.
+Examination Requirements: A Midterm exam will be given.
 The midterm will be given approximately eight weeks into the semester, and will cover the class notes and Course Textbooks, plus chapters 1-2 of The Effective Invitation.
 A Review will be given for the Midterm Exam in Blackboard.
 The Midterm Exam will be posted in Canvas.
-Due date: December 30, 2019 @ 11:59pm.
-The midterm will count 20% of the semester grade.
-A final exam will be given covering the remainder of the class notes, Course Textbooks, and chapter 11 of The Effective Invitation.
-A Review will be given for the final exam in Blackboard.
-The Final Exam will be posted in Canvas.
-Due date: January 10, 2020 @ 11:59pm.
-The final will count 20% of the semester grade. - 7.
+Due date: November 10, 2020 @ 11:59pm.
+The midterm will count 20% of the semester grade. - 7.
 Witnessing Journal.
-During the semester, each student will present the Gospel to three different people in an effort to win them to Christ.
-Only those contacts who listen to the entire presentation count as a valid witnessing opportunities.
-This can be done through church ministry opportunities, with another student, daily witnessing encounters, or through an Applied Ministry Project.
-Each student should keep and submit a journal of the experience, telling 1) what happened, 2) what difficulties you faced, and 3) what you would have done differently.
-Submit Witnessing Journal in Canvas.
-Due date: January 10, 2020 @ 11:59pm.
-Counts 5% of semester grade.
+During the semester, each student will keep an evangelism journal.
+Due to Covid-19 and social distancing there will be different guidelines for the witnessing journal.
+It should include (1) a prayer list of people (first names) that they are currently praying for gospel conversations and (2) life applications of how the student plans to share the gospel with people in the future.